-AMD’s latest Ryzen series of processors have been available for a short amount of time, and with four different chipsets available to build upon, newcomers to PC gaming – looking to build their first system on AMD Ryzen would do well to know the difference between each and every one.
+AMD’s Ryzen series of processors have been available for a great deal of time, and with four different chipsets available to build upon, newcomers to PC gaming looking to build their first system on the AMD platform would do well to know the difference between each and every one.
 From entry-level platforms to enthusiast grade overclocking, I thought it would be best in providing a guide that’s simple yet effective, in order to serve the needs of those in assistance.
 As certain details will differ from one motherboard to another, it’s best to check specifically with the product in question as this guide is aimed to be brief – an overview of features for each platform.

 As AMD’s flagship chipset for the Ryzen series of processors, the X370 platform carries the largest number of features and technologies, offering maximum expandability and compatibility.
 As X370 is solely available to ATX sized motherboards it allows for a large number of storage options through the means of SATA, USB 3.1 Type A and Type-C , as well as the largest bandwidth through its PCI-E lanes, making it suitable for full speed X16 multi-GPU configurations, multiple M.2 SSDs and RAID storage options.
 Offering a great level of overclocking support with the most premium combination of motherboard components and circuitry, X370 is the most reliable platform for hardcore enthusiasts – looking to take things to the next level of performance with extreme overclocking and tweaking.
 Gamers on this platform will also have full support for PCIE 3.0 and USB 3.1 Gen 2, along with Dual Channel DDR4 memory.